bigelephant/string/README.md

 This is a string helper class for things like turning strings into URL friendly slugs.

-It is mostly taken from Laravel 3 and also from this port https://github.com/Anahkiasen/string.
-So credit to Taylor Otwell and Maxime Fabre.

 To install add the following to your `composer.json` file :

 ```json